jakkulanissy10/Appointment-booking-healthcare/README.md

 cd backend
 node index.js
 To run the frontend:

-bash
-Copy
-Edit
-cd frontend
+#cd frontend
   cd my-app
-npm run dev```
+  npm run dev

-Deployment
+---
+#Deployment
  The project is deployed on Vercel.
+---

-GitHub Repo: Appointment Booking Healthcare
+#GitHub Repo: Appointment Booking Healthcare

-Notes
+---

+#Notes
-Used new Date() to track real-time and prevent past appointment dates
+ ##Used new Date() to track real-time and prevent past appointment dates

-Used React Router DOM for navigation between doctor list and appointment booking
+##Used React Router DOM for navigation between doctor list and appointment booking
+---

-Future Enhancements
+#Future Enhancements
-Add authentication system
+  ##Add authentication system

-Improve UI with more elegant design
+  ##Improve UI with more elegant design

-Dark/Light mode support
+  ##Dark/Light mode support

-Notification or mail sender integration for confirmation
+##Notification or mail sender integration for confirmation

-Acknowledgments
+---

+#Acknowledgments
  Inspired by Apollo 24×7 UI and real-world healthcare booking systems.